yusheng036/CS-506-final-project/README.md

 All models predict `average_load` (average number of passengers on the bus after leaving a stop) using features including route, stop sequence, direction, day type, time period, and season year.
 Models are evaluated on 2024 data after training on 2016–2022 and validating on 2023.
 Random Forest achieves the lowest test MAE (2.741) and is used as the primary model for prediction analysis.

-Note: Linear Regression and Linear SVM use a random 80/20 train/test split and a smaller feature set, implemented independently.
+**Note:** Linear Regression and Linear SVM use a random 80/20 train/test split and a smaller feature set, implemented independently.
 Their results are included for reference but are not directly comparable to the chronological split used by other models.
+Feature sets also vary across models as they were implemented independently — Random Forest and Neural Network include `stop_id` and `season_name`; Lasso and Ridge include `average_ons` and `average_offs`; Linear SVM uses the most complete feature set including `stop_name` and `ons_all_trips`.

 ## Key Findings